 Rodney’s Ribs is one of the food trucks in Pasadena serving some great BBQ that will leave you licking your fingertips.

 They are right across from one of my favorite spots, Roma’s Italian Market.
 Not going to lie, it can be hard to make the decision sometimes whether to have BBQ or an Italian sandwich.
 Sometimes, we just need some good BBQ ribs in our life.

 Rodney’s Ribs are some of the best around.
 If not, the best around.
 They are tender, juicy, and flavorful.
 You can taste the smokiness.
-The seasonings are just right and not overpowering the meat.
+The seasonings are just right and do not overpower the meat.
 The bbq sauce is delicious, not sweet or too vinegary.

 We had their ribs and rib tips with baked beans and potato salad.
 There was nothing in our take-out boxes that we did not like.
 I have to try their mac-n-cheese next time (a premium side).

 One of my favorite things is the slice of white bread served with your BBQ.
-It is just that small touch that reminds me of eating BBQ in the South.
+Just that small touch reminds me of eating BBQ in the South.

 Where to find them?
 Rodney’s Ribs sets up at the CVS parking lot corner of N Lake Ave and E Mountain St.